FreeTubeApp/FreeTube/.github/PULL_REQUEST_TEMPLATE.md

 **Related issue**
 Please link the issue your pull request is referring to.
 If this pull request fully resolves the relevant issue, put "closes" before the issue number.
 Example: "closes #123456".

+**Dependent PR/issue**
+Please link the pull request or issue your pull request is dependent on to be merged or closed before merging this pull request.
+Put "depends on" or "blocked by" before the issue number.
+Example: "blocked by #" or "depends on #".

 **Description**
 Please write a clear and concise description of what the pull request does.